Luzifer/dockerproxy/README.md

   - `ssl` (optional): SSL configuration for that domain
     - `cert`: x509 certificate file (Intermediate certificates belongs in this file too.
 Put them under your own certificate.)
     - `key`: The key for the cerficate without password protection
+  - `authentication`: Configure authentication for this domain
+    - `type`: The authentication mechanism to use (Available: `basic-auth`)
+    - `config`: Authentication specific configuration
 - `generic`: A generic suffix on which the proxy will forward to every configured container
 - `listenHTTP`: An address binding for HTTP traffic like `:80`
 - `listenHTTPS`: An address binding for HTTPs traffic like `:443`